Floyd Heard

-Floyd Wayne Heard (born March 24, 1966, in West Point, Mississippi) is a retired track and field sprinter from the United States, best known for setting the 1986 world's best year performance in the men's 200 m.
+Floyd Wayne Heard (born March 24, 1966) is a retired track and field sprinter from the United States, best known for setting the 1986 world's best year performance in the men's 200 m.
 He did so on 7 July 1986 at a meet in Moscow, Soviet Union, clocking 20.12s.
 A year later he won the title in the men's 200 m at the 1987 Pan American Games.

 Heard's personal best for the 200 m was 19.88 seconds, set at the U.S. Olympic Trials in Sacramento on 23 July 2000.
 That was the race where favorites Michael Johnson and Maurice Greene were pitted as rivals by the media.
 In a head-to-head battle, both pulled up during the race, leaving Heard to pick up the pieces behind newcomer John Capel, at age 34 becoming the oldest sprinter to make his first American Olympic team.